 Politics is always a hot topic and no more so than in the health care arena.
-Being versed in health care advocacy and the basics of advocacy and lobbying are good skills to acquire and can be good for your business.
+Being versed in health care lobbying techniques and the basics of advocacy are good skills to acquire and can be good for your business.

 There is a famous line from an old movie where the lead character is leaning out the window and says “I’m mad as hell and I’m not going to take it anymore.”
 Waiting until you’re mad as hell is not necessarily the way to enter into the world of advocacy.